 Jury Prize in Short Filmmaking (U.S.): Family Portrait, dir.: Patricia Riggen.

 International Jury Prize in Short Filmmaking: Wasp (U.K.), dir.: Alison Arnold.

 “Sundance Winners” endnotes

 Sundance Film Festival website.

-“Sundance Winners: Amy Adams + Father-Son Love Triangle” last updated in December 2020.
+“Sundance Winners: Pregnant Amy Adams + Father-Son Love Triangle” last updated in July 2021.